History of Hobart: Early 20th century

 On 9 February 1934, Hobart was again visited by bad bushfires.
 The day was called 'Black Friday' and several homes were destroyed.
 Although many livestock were killed, there were no human fatalities.

 On 7 September 1936, one of the last known surviving thylacines died at the Beaumaris Zoo in Hobart.

 On 23 January 1937, the first road to the summit of Mount Wellington was completed having taken 30 months to build, and named the 'Pinnacle Road'.
-It had cost £26,000 and allowed easy access from the Springs, which soon became a tourism and day-trip destination, to the Summit, which although subject to volatile weather changes, has views over Hobart and the Derwent River estuary.
+It had cost £26,000 and allowed easy access from the Springs, which soon became a tourism and day-trip destination, to the Summit, which although subject to volatile weather changes, has views over Hobart and the River Derwent estuary.